vuejs/pinia/README.md

 Demo (TODO link)

-⚠⚠⚠ This project is experimental, it's an exploration of whan a _Store_ could be like using [the composition api](https://vue-composition-api-rfc.netlify.com).
+⚠️⚠️⚠️ This project is experimental, it's an exploration of what a _Store_ could be like using [the composition api](https://vue-composition-api-rfc.netlify.com).
 It works for Vue 2 by using the [official library](https://github.com/vuejs/composition-api).

-What I want is to maybe inspire others to think about ways to improve Vuex.
+What I want is to inspire others to think about ways to improve Vuex and come up with something that works very well with the composition api but that can also be used **without it**.

 There are the core principles that I try to achieve with this experiment: